AyanRuzdan/cse-material/Notes/DSA/Linked Lists/Insertion at a given position in Circular LL.md

     return last;
 }
 ```
-The time complexity for the specified algorithm is O(n), as we need to traverse the linked list only once.
-As for space complexity we are taking very less space for variables, hence O(1).
+The time complexity for the specified algorithm is $O(n)$, as we need to traverse the linked list only once.
+As for space complexity we are taking very less space for variables, hence $O(1)$.